Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 InternalConstrs

-#@SECTION: 0..1 aggr Describes the limitations applicable on the internal
+0..1 aggr Describes the limitations applicable on the internal

 domain (as opposed to the physical domain).